About the Concussion Education Center

 The Concussion Education Center, LLC (CEC) is committed to providing resources and easily accessible information about behavioral strategies for better recovery from mild traumatic brain injury.

 There are an estimated 1.5 to 3 million sports-related concussions in the U.S. each year.
 20% of teens have had a concussion.
 25% of all people in the U.S. have experienced at least one concussion in their lives.
 Between 5% and 35% of U.S. veterans have had a concussion.
-Falls are the most frequent cause of concussions among the very young and the elderly, numbers are not available.
-Neither are numbers available for concussions due to assault.
+Falls are the most frequent cause of concussions among the very young and the elderly; however, numbers are not available.
+Many additional concussions occur due to assault.
 Perhaps 2 million people in the U.S. sustain concussions due to motor vehicle collisions each year.
 Globally, it is estimated that 6 out of every 1,000 people sustain concussion annually.

 CEC is committed to providing resources and easily accessible information about behavioral strategies for better recovery from mild traumatic brain injury.
 It is intended for those who have experienced concussion as well as their families, and whose medical care is being managed by their health care providers.
 CEC also provides education to physicians and allied health professionals about strategies that may be helpful in empowering patients to take an active and informed role in shaping their own recoveries.